German philosophy: Mach

-Richard Avenarius was a German philosopher and one of the founders of empirio-criticism.
-According to Avenarius, consciousness and being, subject and object ("I" and "environment") are in constant, obligatory connection ("fundamental coordination"); there is no being without consciousness, there is no consciousness without being.
-But Avenarius considered consciousness to be the basis of this connection.
-According to Avenarius, a thing cannot exist independently of consciousness, without a thinking subject.
+Richard Avenarius (1843–1896) founded empirio-criticism.
+Avenarius similarly denied a world independent of consciousness.
+According to Avenarius, consciousness and being, subject and object ("I" and "environment") are in constant, obligatory connection ("fundamental coordination").
+Joseph Petzoldt (1862–1929) was a disciple.

-Vladimir Lenin dedicated his entire book Materialism and Empirio-Criticism (1909) to the criticism of the philosophical views of Mach and Avenarius, writing that "this philosophy serves the clergy, serves the same purposes as the philosophy of Berkeley and Hume."
+Communist revolutionary Vladimir Lenin (1870–1924) dedicated his entire book Materialism and Empirio-Criticism (1909) to the criticism of Mach, Frank, and Avenarius, writing "this philosophy serves the clergy, serves the same purposes as the philosophy of Berkeley and Hume."